-My first panic attack occurred shortly after a personal life-changing event in college.
-I was struggling with self-worth.
+My first panic attack happened in college.
+I was struggling with self-worth and felt like my world was crumbling.
 I was never good enough, skinny enough, pretty enough.

 No matter how hard I tried, I was never enough.
 I was broken.
-I felt what happened was my fault, and in that guilt, I lost my sense of value.
+I felt that the bad things happening in my life were my fault.
+In that guilt, I lost my sense of value.

 When Jesus came to earth, He chose to live among us, to feel pain, to experience sadness and grief, and to die.

 But Jesus defeated death.
 On the cross, He proclaimed, “It is finished.”
 He paid the cost for the brokenness in this world so we can have eternal life.
 As God’s beloved child, you are more than enough.

 I still struggle with anxiety and self-worth.
 I struggle to find my place in a crowded room and my voice in a conversation.
 Even so, I know God is redeeming my story and using my words and experiences.
 He can do the same for you.

 Boredom can be an emotional black hole.
 Avoid falling in by learning healthy ways to manage it.

 No matter what you are going through, the pain you are feeling or where life has taken you, you are not alone.
 We want to help you move toward healing with these mental health resources.

 ©1994-2019 Cru.
 All Rights Reserved.